 A student interested in an assignment should contact our internship coordinator and put forward his/her resume and motivation statement.
 Email: firstname.lastname@example.org

-Christelle Olibrici, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, conducts her internship from May until September 2021.
+Christelle Olibrice, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, conducts her internship from May until September 2021.

-During this internship, she will be working on several projects with respect to Promoting and Developing Tourism to the Balkan.
+During this internship, she will be working on several projects with respect to Promoting and Developing Tourism in the Balkan.

 Omar Mohamed, from NHL Stenden University of Applied Sciences in Leeuwarden, International Business and Management Studies, conducts his internship between March 11 and July 1, 2021.

-During his internship he will develop up a Marketing Plan for the Sultans Trail.
+During his internship, he will develop up a Marketing Plan for the Sultans Trail.
+Read his report here.

 Faith Naccwa, from Breda University of Applied Sciences, International Tourism Management, conducts her internship between February 15 and July 2, 20121.